Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Charger are $1,634 a year for full coverage insurance.
-Comprehensive costs an estimated $332, collision costs $582, and liability costs $520.
-Liability-only coverage costs as little as $592 a year, with high-risk coverage costing around $3,528.
-Teens pay the highest rates at $6,168 a year or more.
+Average auto insurance rates for a Dodge Charger are $1,634 annually for full coverage.
+Comprehensive insurance costs around $332 a year, collision insurance costs $582, and liability insurance is estimated at $520.
+Liability-only coverage costs approximately $592 a year, and high-risk coverage costs $3,528 or more.
+Teen drivers receive the highest rates at up to $6,168 a year.

 Average premium for full coverage: $1,634

-Estimates include $500 policy deductibles, 30/60 liability coverage, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 states and for all Charger models.
+Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all states and Charger trim levels.

 Use the form below to get customized rates for your location.